geopython/GeoHealthCheck/docs/install.rst

   # - GEOIP  # or use the default settings

   # init database
-  python GeoHealthCheck/models.py create
+  python3 GeoHealthCheck/models.py create

   # start web-app
-  python GeoHealthCheck/app.py  # http://localhost:8000/
+  python3 GeoHealthCheck/app.py  # http://localhost:8000/

   # when you are done, you can exit the virtualenv
   deactivate